-MEO was awarded 100 per cent interest in WA-454-P in June 2011 and acquired the Floyd 3D seismic survey in early 2012.
+MEO was awarded 100% interest in WA-454-P in June 2011 and acquired the Floyd 3D seismic survey in early 2012.
 The permit contains the 2007 Marina gas and probable oil discovery and a number of prospects and leads.
 During the year, technical efforts focused on fully assessing the Marina discovery including the deeper, undrilled potential together with maturing the understanding of the Breakwater prospect, considered the leading candidate for the Permit Year 5 (commencing June 2015) exploration well.

-In late 2012, a farm-out/partial sale process was launched seeking to attract a partner to fund this drilling.
-A binding farm-out agreement was executed with Origin Energy Resources Limited (a subsidiary of Origin Energy Limited) in July 2013, subsequent to the end of the reporting period.
-Origin will acquire a 50 per cent interest in return for reimbursing MEO A\$5.6 million of past costs and funding 80 per cent of the Breakwater-1 well to a cap of A\$35 million excluding production testing.
+In late 2012, a farmout/partial sale process was launched seeking to attract a partner to fund this drilling.
+A binding farmout agreement was executed with Origin Energy Resources Limited (a subsidiary of Origin Energy Limited) in July 2013, subsequent to the end of the reporting period.
+Origin will acquire a 50% interest in return for reimbursing MEO A\$5.6 million of past costs and funding 80% of the Breakwater-1 well to a cap of A\$35m excluding production testing.
 The well cap assumes an exchange rate of parity between the A\$ and US\$.
-The well cap assumes 65 per cent of the well costs will be denominated in US\$ and will be adjusted to the prevailing exchange rate at the time of drilling.
+The well cap assumes 65% of the well costs will be denominated in US\$ and will be adjusted to the prevailing exchange rate at the time of drilling.